-Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2012 reporting period.
-None of these are expected to have a significant effect on the consolidated financial statements of the Consolidated Entity except for AASB 9 Financial Instruments, which becomes mandatory for the Consolidated Entity's 2016 consolidated financial statements and could change the classification and measurement of financial assets.
+Certain new accounting standards, amendments to accounting standards and interpretations are effective for the financial years beginning after 1 July 2012, and have not been applied in preparing these consolidated financial statements.
+None of these are expected to have a significant effect on the consolidated financial statements of the Consolidated Entity except for AASB 9 Financial Instruments, which becomes mandatory for the Consolidated financial statements and AASB 13 - Fair Value Measurement, which becomes mandatory for the Consolidated Entity's 2014 financial statements.
 The Consolidated Entity does not plan to adopt this standard early and the extent of the impact has not been determined.